 The world’s most original and attractive elevator tower is a filigree-style metal construction looming over downtown Lisbon.

-Linked to Carmo Square by means of a footbridge, the Elevador de Santa Justa was inaugurated on the 10th of July 1902 and the public transport company Carris started running it on a lease basis from the 20th of November 1905 and then permanently from 1939 onwards.
+Linked to Carmo Square by means of a footbridge, the Santa Justa Elevator was inaugurated on the 10th of July 1902 and the public transport company Carris started running it on a lease basis from the 20th of November 1905 and then permanently from 1939 onwards.

 The Santa Justa or Carmo lift, as it was called initially, is without doubt Raul Mesnier du Ponsard’s career masterpiece.
 Its design allows for a high level of resistance to variations of temperature, strong winds and medium-strength earthquakes.

 The dual lift was first powered by a steam engine at the upper floor of the tower before electricity took over on the 6th of November 1907.

 The Elevador de Santa Justa defies the passage of time.
 More than a century after its inauguration, the lift continues operating from daylight to almost midnight every day of the year.
 Its daily ups and downs give visitors a chance to marvel at the striking views of the imposing Castle of São Jorge directly opposite.